Tax-Efficient Planning Strategies for Nurse Practitioners (PART 1)

 - https://www.investopedia.com/articles/taxes/08/tax-loss-harvesting.asp

-This content is developed from sources believed to be providing accurate information, and provided by My NP Advisor.
-It may not be used for the purpose of avoiding any federal tax penalties.
+This content is developed from sources believed to provide accurate information and provided by My NP Advisor.
+It may not be used to avoid any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
-The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
+The opinions expressed and material provided are for general information and should not be considered a solicitation for the purchase or sale of any security.